AnyChart/docs.anychart.com/Stock_Charts/Legend.md

 // enable html for the legend title plot.legend().title().useHtml(true);

-// set the format of the legend title plot.legend().titleFormat(
+// configure the format of the legend title plot.legend().titleFormat(
   "<span style='color:#455a64;font-weight:600'>DATE: {%value}</span>"
 );